YoshiMitsu93/LSR-XML-Helper/README.md

 1. Launch **`LSR-XML-Helper.exe`**
 2. Select your Los Santos RED XML folder
 3. View, add, or edit entries
+4. Use **Review saved edits** and **Shared config packs** if you want history and shareable configs
-4. Save when finished
+5. Save when finished
-5. Saved edits remain stored for future use
+6. Saved edits remain stored for future use

-Your selected folder is remembered automatically.
+Your selected folder is remembered automatically (and can be auto-reused if you enable **auto-use last XML folder** in Settings & Info).

 ---